 Coronavirus/COVID-19 Response: Read information and updates

-The Association championed the doctrinal points of the English Reformation, and, applying these principles to its immediate context, maintained the rights of the laity in Church governance, simplicity in worship, and ecumenical relations with other Protestant denominations, especially in postsecondary education.
-It held meetings, published tracts, established a weekly newspaper, involved itself in Church politics, and gave financial support to evangelical clergy and students.
+The Association championed the doctrinal points of the English Reformation—particularly the principle of the priesthood of all believers—and going up against the bishop, the archdeacon, and the great majority of clergy, it advocated for the rights of regular church members in matters of church governance, simplicity in worship, and ecumenical relations with other Protestant denominations, especially in postsecondary education.
+It held meetings, published tracts, established a weekly newspaper, became involved in church politics, and gave financial support to evangelical clergy and students.
 Its most lasting contribution was the Protestant Episcopal Divinity School, which first met in the schoolhouse of St. James' Cathedral.
 Nine adventurous students met under the leadership of the Reverend James Paterson Sheraton, a parish priest from the Canadian Maritimes who had just been appointed the College's principal and first professor.

-The school grew rapidly and in 1881 moved into its own building on a site in the area of the University of Toronto.
-This year was the five hundredth anniversary of the traditional date of the first English Bible, which had been inspired by the teaching of the Oxford priest and professor John Wycliffe.
-It therefore seemed fitting to name the building 'Wycliffe College', and the name was soon extended to denote the school itself.
+The school grew rapidly, and in 1881 moved into its own building in the area of the University of Toronto.
+That year was the five hundredth anniversary of the traditional date of the first English Bible, which had been inspired by the teaching of the Oxford priest and professor John Wycliffe.
+It seemed fitting to name the building Wycliffe College, and the name was soon extended to denote the school itself.

 In 1885 the College affiliated with the University, and in 1889 it became one of the federated colleges.
 In 1891 the College moved to its present site on Hoskin Avenue, and was formally approved as an Anglican theological college.